 Soak in the onsens

 There are around 30 acidic sulfur onsens scattered around Mount Unzen.
-The most popular being a hot spring resort which sits on the southwest of the mountain.
+The most popular being a hot spring resort that sits on the southwest side of the mountain.
 Learn more about these hot spring resorts.

 Visit the Shimabara Castle Town

-Shimabara is a small, yet historically rich town that sits at the base of Mount Unzen.
-It was once the home of the Matsudaira samurai family and the ruins of their castle can be found here.
-The town is also where the Shimabara Rebellion took place and it suffered great damages and loss of life during the 1792 volcanic eruption.
+Shimabara is a small, historically rich town that sits at the base of Mount Unzen.
+It was once the home of the Matsudaira samurai family, and the ruins of their castle can be found here.
+The town is also where the Shimabara Rebellion took place, and it suffered significant damages and loss of life during the 1792 volcanic eruption.

 History of eruptions

-On the night of March 21, 1792 the single worst volcanic eruption in Japanese history took place.
-Mount Unzen’s Mayuyama dome blew off and landed in the ocean causing a 100 meter tall mega-tsunami.
-The tsunami hit the Higo Prefecture coastline only to bounce off and return to cause further devastation to Shimabara.
-The mudslide from the initial eruption combined with the tsunami destruction along the two coastlines resulted in the death of 15,000 people.
+On the night of March 21, 1792, the single worst volcanic eruption in Japanese history took place.
+Mount Unzen’s Mayuyama dome blew off and landed in the ocean, causing a 100-meter tall mega-tsunami.
+The wave hit the Higo Prefecture coastline only to bounce off and return to cause further devastation to Shimabara.
+The mudslide from the initial eruption combined with the tsunami destruction along the two coasts resulted in the death of 15,000 people.

 The best time to visit Mount Unzen

-Each season brings something unique to the region so there really is not a bad time to visit Mount Unzen – except for in the case of an eruption of course.
+Each season brings something unique to the region, so there is no bad time to visit – except for in the case of an eruption, of course.

-- Visiting in Spring / Summer: Nagasaki gets really hot during Summer but this is when the mountain becomes a popular destination for locals thanks to the cooler climate caused by its higher elevation.
+Visiting in Spring / Summer: Nagasaki gets unbearably hot during Summer, but this is when the mountain becomes a popular destination for locals thanks to the cooler temperatures at its higher elevations.
 The most beautiful pink Azaleas bloom across the mountain during Spring while the Summer brings lots of greenery.

-- Visiting in Autumn: If you visit here during Autumn you will be in for a treat because Unzen is one of the best Autumn color spots in Kyushu.
-The mountain slopes become extra beautiful with its bright orange colors so visiting during this period will provide plentiful photo opportunities.
+Visiting in Autumn: If you visit here during Autumn, you will be in for a treat because Unzen is one of the best Autumn color spots in Kyushu.
+The mountain slopes become extra beautiful with their bright orange colors, so visiting during this period will provide plentiful photo opportunities.